Regrets Only

 "Regrets Only" is the 16th episode of the second season of the American sitcom Modern Family, and the series' 40th episode overall.
-It aired on February 23, 2011 on ABC.
+It aired on February 23, 2011, on ABC.
 The episode was written by Abraham Higginbotham and directed by Dean Parisot.

-In the episode, Jay buys a karaoke machine as a gift to Gloria, something that he regrets since Gloria's voice is loud and off key, and she likes to sing all day long.
-Phil and Claire have a huge fight but none of them really knows the reason the fight has started.
-Haley tries to trick her parents into saving money to buy her a car, but Alex figures it out.
+In the episode, Jay buys a karaoke machine as a gift to Gloria, something that he regrets when it becomes clear that Gloria's singing voice is glaringly off key.
+Phil and Claire deal with the aftermath of a huge fight, though neither of them come to understand how it started.
+Haley tries to trick her parents into saving money to buy her a car, a motive that her sister Alex deduces.
 Cameron tries to arrange a fundraiser that will help him upstage his "nemesis" Andrew.

 The episode's original American broadcast was viewed by an estimated 10.35 million households and received a 4.1 rating and got mixed reviews from the critics.